 Moving out of the Japanese office rental

-“Leave it the way you found it,” as how Corey Nedz said during the Renting An Office In Japan seminar, is the general rule when moving out of a Japanese office rental.
-Returning it to its original state is the best way for you to go to reduce costs and conveniently move on from your rental office.
+“Leave it the way you found it,” as Corey Nedz said during the Renting An Office In Japan seminar, is the general rule when moving out of a Japanese office rental.
+Returning it to its original state is the best way for you to reduce costs and conveniently move on from your rental office.

-One cost involved in moving out of your Japanese office rental is the cleaning cost which the owner requires before leaving the space.
-Most if not all building owners require that the space be returned to its original look as it is more convenient for them to look for another renter and it’s just their general preference.
+One cost involved in moving out of your Japanese office rental is the cleaning cost, which the owner requires before leaving the space.
+Most, if not all, building owners require that the space be returned to its original look, as it is more convenient for them to look for another renter, and it’s just their general preference.

 It is also important to be aware and knowledgeable of your contract terms before moving out of the rental office (this should also be the case when moving into your new office).
 The lease is outlined in the contract, which serves as a binding legal agreement between you and the landlord.
 It is best to have someone who speaks Japanese to interpret it for you properly if you are not very fluent in their language.